 This gorgeous pink beryl is a cousin of emerald and aquamarine.
 In smaller sizes, morganite has a delicate look.
 Larger stones have a richer shade for a bold, sophisticated look.
 Morganite reduces stress, stimulates calm, brings wisdom, and gives purpose to our lives.

-It has become popular because of their resemblance to pink diamonds.
+It has become popular because of its resemblance to pink diamonds.

 Morganite is softer and lacks the brilliance of Moissanites and Diamonds, but are good alternatives if you don’t mind having a muted sparkle.
 However, because morganites are softer than their more common counterparts, it is not advisable to be used for everyday wear, or if ever used, special care must be taken.